Ritesh-Yadav/Ritesh-Yadav.github.io/_posts/2020-10-18-format-certificate-from-aws-sercet-manager.md

 - \| is used as separator instead of / to make it easier to read
 - Group match between brackets \( ... \), later accessible with \1,\2...
 - Followed by anything in brackets [], [ab/] would mean either a or b or /
 - ^ in [] means not, so followed by anything but the thing in the [], so [^\"] means anything except \" character.
-This pattern can be think of as non-greedy pattern.
+This pattern can be thought of as non-greedy pattern.
 - \* is to repeat previous group so [^/]* means characters except \"
 - value in json ends by \" so the group match should stop on the next \".
 So far `sed -n 's|.*"certificate"[[:space:]]*:[[:space:]]*"\([^"]*\)` means search and remember value of certificate until next \"
-- Also, match the rest of the line after the whole value matches so we add .*
+- Also, match the rest of the line after the whole value matches, so we add .*
 - now the group 1 (\1), which has the value of certificate, will replace the whole matched pattern and print: `sed -n 's|.*"certificate"[[:space:]]*:[[:space:]]*"\([^"]*\).*|\1|p'`

 ```html